arpitdhote51/Lexease/src/hts.md

 ```
 **Data Flow Explanation:**
 1. The user interacts with the UI in their browser.
+This includes uploading documents or asking questions to the Lexy AI assistant.
 2. Frontend components handle user input (e.g., file uploads, typing questions).
 3. Client-side libraries (`pdfjs`, `mammoth`) parse uploaded documents to extract text.
-4. When an AI-powered action is triggered (e.g., "Analyze Document"), a Next.js Server Action is called.
+4. When an AI-powered action is triggered (e.g., "Analyze Document" or "Ask Lexy"), a Next.js Server Action is called.
-5. The Server Action invokes the appropriate Genkit AI flow on the server.
+5. The Server Action invokes the appropriate Genkit AI flow on the server (`interactiveQA`, `generalLegalQA`, etc.).
-6. The Genkit flow communicates with the Google AI (Gemini) model, sending it the document text and a prompt.
-For drafting, it also fetches templates from Google Cloud Storage.
+6. The Genkit flow communicates with the Google AI (Gemini) model, sending it the document text and/or user query.
 7. The AI model processes the request and returns structured data (JSON).
-8. The AI flow sends the result back to the frontend, which updates the UI to display the analysis.
+8. The AI flow sends the result back to the frontend, which updates the UI to display the analysis or chat response.

 ---